SteepCheat/Samplex-Rust/README.md

 # Is this 'detected'?
 yes of course it is detected, there are many obvious detection vectors marked in the code.
 Dont expect to use this on real rust without getting banned!

-# Can I DM you on discord asking for assitance with this?
+# Can I DM you on discord asking for assistance with this?
 NO!
 This project is not reciving ANY further updates, if an issue arrises someone can submit an issue on github, if I have time I can answere it.

-# What features are included in this?
+# What features are included in the project?
 * Box ESP, Health Bar ESP, Name ESP, Weapon ESP, Chams ESP, Sleeping ESP
 * unfinished antikick, FakeAdmin, Recoil Reduction Slider